Photovoltaics: History

-George Cove may have invented a photovoltaic panel in 1909, roughly 40 years before Bell Labs did in 1950.
 In 1989, the German Research Ministry initiated the first ever program to finance PV roofs (2200 roofs).
 A program led by Walter Sandtner in Bonn, Germany.

 In 1994, Japan followed in their footsteps and conducted a similar program with 539 residential PV systems installed.
 Since, many countries have continued to produce and finance PV systems in an exponential speed.

 Solar cells

 Photovoltaics are best known as a method for generating electric power by using solar cells to convert energy from the sun into a flow of electrons by the photovoltaic effect.

 Solar cells produce direct current electricity from sunlight which can be used to power equipment or to recharge batteries.
 The first practical application of photovoltaics was to power orbiting satellites and other spacecraft, but today the majority of photovoltaic modules are used for grid-connected systems for power generation.
 In this case an inverter is required to convert the DC to AC.
-There is still a smaller market for stand alone systems for remote dwellings, boats, recreational vehicles, electric cars, roadside emergency telephones, remote sensing, and cathodic protection of pipelines.
+There is also a smaller market for stand alone systems for remote dwellings, boats, recreational vehicles, electric cars, roadside emergency telephones, remote sensing, and cathodic protection of pipelines.

 Photovoltaic power generation employs solar modules composed of a number of solar cells containing a semiconductor material.
 Copper solar cables connect modules (module cable), arrays (array cable), and sub-fields.
 Because of the growing demand for renewable energy sources, the manufacturing of solar cells and photovoltaic arrays has advanced considerably in recent years.

 Cells require protection from the environment and are usually packaged tightly in solar modules.

 Photovoltaic module power is measured under standard test conditions (STC) in "Wp" (watts peak).
 The actual power output at a particular place may be less than or greater than this rated value, depending on geographical location, time of day, weather conditions, and other factors.
-Solar photovoltaic array capacity factors are typically under 25%, which is lower than many other industrial sources of electricity.
+Solar photovoltaic array capacity factors are typically under 25% when not coupled with storage, which is lower than many other industrial sources of electricity.